Homemade Knives

 Homemade Knives is an American Indie folk band formed by Wil Loyal, Shane Jenkins, and Christopher Carroll.
 Their music features layered of acoustic guitars, cello, and lead vocals.
 Homemade Knives has played with bands such as Magnolia Electric Company, Catfish Haven, and DeYarmond Edison.
-As of July 27, 2012, Homemade Knives are signed with Triple Stamp Records.
+Homemade Knives signed with Triple Stamp Records, co-owned in part by Loyal and Carroll, which closed in 2013.